-In recent years, virtual and augmented reality (VR and AR) technologies have made significant strides in terms of accessibility and adoption.
-While VR headsets and the concept of a "metaverse" (a virtual universe where people can interact and exchange data) have traditionally been associated with gamers and technology enthusiasts, AR headsets and other AR technologies are increasingly being seen as tools for the mainstream consumer market.
+In recent years, virtual and augmented reality (VR and AR) technologies have made significant progress in terms of accessibility and adoption.
+While VR headsets and the concept of a "metaverse" (a virtual universe where people can interact and exchange data) have traditionally been associated with gamers and technology enthusiasts, AR headsets and other AR technologies are increasingly seen as tools for the mainstream consumer market.

 In this article, we will explore the differences between VR and AR technologies and discuss the potential applications of these technologies for both niche and mainstream audiences through the Metaverse concept.
 We will also consider the role of QR Codes in the development of these technologies and how they are being used to create immersive and interactive experiences for users.

 The First Popular Version of the Metaverse: Second Life

 The Second Life interface was an early example of a metaverse platform, and it was one of the first virtual worlds to gain widespread popularity in the early 2000s.
 Created by Linden Lab, Second Life was a virtual world that allowed users to create and customize their own avatars, explore a variety of virtual environments, and interact with other users in real-time.